Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Morpho-kinematic modeling

-The \textsc{shape} wire-frame model of K\,2-16 has a elliptical structure extending from a denser toros.
-This model reproduces the P--V diagrams in the H$\alpha$ emission (see Figure~\ref{wc1:pv:diagram}).
-Taking the inclination of $30^{\circ}$ found by the best-fit model, we derived a maximum polar expansion velocity of $v_{\rm out}=\pm70\pm10$\,km\,s$^{-1}$.
-The HWHM velocities also implies a mean expansion velocity of $v_{\rm exp}=\pm31\pm3$\,km\,s$^{-1}$.
+K\,2-16's \textsc{shape} model is made up of an elliptical shell and a thinner interior prolate spheroid with nonuniform density laws (defined with $\sin \phi$) decreasing from the equator ($\phi=90^{\circ}$) toward the polar direction ($\phi=0^{\circ}$ and $180^{\circ}$).
+A small interior sphere was also included to better match the P--V arrays.
+This model reproduces the P--V diagrams in the H$\alpha$ emission (see Figure~\ref{wc1:pv:diagram}), while the lower part of the P--V diagram, extracted from the slit over the symmetric axis, was not covered by the WiFeS footprint.
+Taking the inclination of $-30^{\circ}$ used by the 3D model, we derived a maximum polar expansion velocity of $v_{\rm out}=70\pm10$\,km\,s$^{-1}$.
+The HWHM measurements also point to a mean expansion velocity of $v_{\rm exp}= 31\pm3$\,km\,s$^{-1}$.

-The high-resolution \textit{HST} images of M\,1-25, Hen\,2-142, NGC\,6578, NGC\,6567 and NGC\,6629 are employed to develop their elliptically symmetric morphological models.
-Although the spatial resolution of our IFU observations did not provide much details on their elliptical morphologies, the IFU velocity maps display their on-sky orientations in agreement with the \textit{HST} images.
-Our morpho-kinematic models were built with modified prolate ellipsoids in a way that their final rendered images resemble their inherent shapes seen in the \textit{HST} images.
-We also included tenuous exterior halos in NGC\,6578 and NGC\,6629, which are visible in the \textit{HST} observations.
-The best-fitting orientations and inclinations of these models were constrained by the P--V diagrams (see Figure~\ref{wc1:model:pv:diagram}) and velocity channel maps (see Figure~\ref{wc1:model:vel:slic}).
+The high-resolution \textit{HST} images of M\,1-25, Hen\,2-142, NGC\,6578, NGC\,6567, and NGC\,6629 disclose their elliptically symmetric morphologies.
+Although the spatial resolution of our IFU observations did not provide much detail of their elliptical morphologies, the IFU velocity maps display their on-sky orientations similar to what are seen in the \textit{HST} images.
+Their 3D morpho-kinematic models (Figure~\ref{wc1:model:shape}) were constructed with modified prolate ellipsoids in a way where the rendered images resemble their inherent shapes, as seen in the \textit{HST} images.
+We also included tenuous exterior halos in Hen\,2-142, NGC\,6578, and NGC\,6629, which are visible in the \textit{HST} observations.
+An exterior halo was utilized only for the H$\alpha$ kinematic model of NGC 6567.
+Similarly, second larger exterior halos were added to the H$\alpha$ models of NGC 6578 and NGC 6629, which are able to reproduce the H$\alpha$ kinematic observations.
+The orientations and inclinations of these models were constrained by the P--V arrays (Figure~\ref{wc1:pv:diagram}) and velocity-resolved channels (Figure~\ref{wc1:vel:slic}).